Launch ICO & STO

 VFA Agent Services

-The VFA agent is central in conducting crypto and blockchain-related business in Malta.
+The VFA agent is central in conducting crypto and blockchain related business in Malta.
 The agent is the bridge between your business and the authorities.
-We can provide more information about the fit and proper tests, financial instruments tests and how your business remains compliant.
+Our experience as VFA agent will guide you through the fit and proper tests, financial instruments tests and ensure your business remains compliant.

 CONTACT US FOR MORE INFORMATION ON HOW TO LAUNCH YOUR ICO